Conference Associates at GDC 2012

 No. Each person in your group is welcome to submit their own application.
 We will consider each one on an individual basis.

-Are all the volunteer positions really full after the deadline mentioned above?
+Are all the CA positions really full after the deadline mentioned above?

 Yes, always!
-You may still submit a volunteer application and you will be emailed instructions about how to get on the waiting list.
+You may still submit a CA application and you will be emailed instructions about how to get on the waiting list.

 What are my chances on the waiting list?